agreif/pinspot/README.md

 After starting the pinspot script, it does the following steps for every given server:

-* as for sudo password if specified with option `-S`
+* ask for the sudo password if specified with option `-S`

 * create a main-exec-script for the remote server